PuruVJ/puruvjdev3/src/blog/near-native-typescript-in-node.md

 ![Eyes wide open; cat](../../static/media/native-ts-in-node--eyes-wide-open-cat.gif)

 She felt so joyful in the moment she couldn't express it.
-She could use TypeScript in Node in a very natural way.
-No more extra terminal watchers, no more waiting 10 seconds for code to run, nothing nada!!!
+Now she could use TypeScript in Node in a very natural way.
+No more extra terminal watchers, no more waiting 10 seconds for the code to run, nothing nada!!!
 It just worked!!

+We developers generally don't get a happy ending.
+It's one thing after the other for us.
+There's no ending.

+But what Annabeth got here in this story was no less than a happy ending.

+# Technical breakdown

+I hope you loved this story, and got something good out of it.

+But if you're all serious and just looking for a direct answer, I got that for you!

+Here's a technical breakdown 👇

+## tsc && node index.js

+**Advantages:**

+1. Simple

+(Pretty much it 😁)

+**Disadvantages:**

+1. Slow - This can become excruciatingly slow as codebase grows, even going into 20-30 seconds for each time, if big enough codebase

+2. Generates output files - This can be bad.
+It's very easy to forget to run `tsc && node index.js`, and rather directly run `node index.js`, in which case you'd be running stale code without knowing about it for some time

+## tsc --watch || node index.js

+This means running `tsc --watch` separately in a terminal, and running `node index.js` in a separate terminal whenever you need to run your code.

+**Advantages:**

+1. Fast - No need to wait for tsc to complete compilation, as `--watch` has incremental generation, meaning it recompiles the changed code within seconds

+**Disadvantages:**

+1. Easy to forget to start watcher - It's very easy to forget to run `tsc --watch` in a terminal before you start to run your code in Node.
+This extends the _Generates Output Files_ problem I listed above in `tsc && node index.js`.
+Because the output files already exist, you won't get an error either that you're running stale code

+2. **Mental and Memory overhead of starting the watcher** - You have to remember to start the watcher everyday.
+And having an extra terminal is also more memory consumption.

+## ts-node

+**Advantages:**

+1. Feels very native - It's just `ts-node index.ts`, extremely close to writing `node index.js`.
+It feels better than concatenating 2 commands(`tsc && node index.js`) or starting 2 terminals which consume quite some memory and there's mental overhead.

+2. Does not generate any files - This is really good, cuz this time, if you run `node index.js`, it will fail, cuz `index.js` file doesn't even exists!!
+That's the beauty of it!!
+All the compilation and running the code happens in memory, the filesystem is left untouched, so it's impossible to run stale code.

+**Disadvantages:**

+1. Slow 😕 - As great as this approach is, it has the same problem as `tsc && index.js`, where the code is compiled every single time

+## esno (and esmo)

+[esno](https://github.com/antfu/esno) is exactly the same thing is